 Size of your home climbing wall

-When it comes to width, the minimum would be about 8 feet, but the ideal size is 10 or more to have a bit more maneuvering space.
+When it comes to width, the minimum should be around 8 feet, but the ideal size is 10 or more to allow for more ambitious and creative climbing moves.

 This step will also demonstrate if building your wall in your desired location is feasible or not.
 You will also want to keep in mind the angle of your wall (vertical or overhung) during the design process, always keeping in mind your intended use.

-Get some input from experienced friends who do interior designing, architecture or carpentry who can also give some good advice.
+Get some input from experienced friends who do interior designing, or from those with experience in architecture or carpentry who can also give professional advice.

 3. Choosing a Wall Material

 There are a variety of options that you have when it comes to choosing a rock climbing wall material.
-There are usually mainly 2 most popular options that are sustainable and safe – wood and concrete.
+The two most popular options are wood or concrete.

 If you’d like to build a climbing wall out of wood, you can choose between plywood or OSB (oriented strand board).
 OSB is much stronger and tends to be less expensive than plywood.
-However, it is about 15% heavier than plywood and has a higher tendency to hold moisture, which can weaken the material (especially so in humid conditions).
-If you are not looking to build the wall from scratch with wood, another option is to attach the holds directly to a concrete wall.
-There are special anchors called concrete drop-in anchors or concrete hollow set anchors that you will have to purchase for mounting your climbing holds directly onto a concrete wall.
+However, it is about 15% heavier than plywood and has a higher tendency to hold moisture, which can weaken the material (especially when installed in humid conditions).
+If you wish to build your wall outside or in a damp basement, for example, it is better to use plywood.

+Maybe you just happen to have a concrete wall that is begging to be decorated with climbing holds.
+There are special anchors called concrete drop-in anchors or concrete hollow set anchors that allow you to directly attach your climbing holds to a concrete surface.